equinor/ert/docs/reference/configuration/keywords.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. _torque_sub_stat_del_cmd:
-.. topic:: QSUB_CMD|QSTAT_CMD|QDEL_CMD
+.. topic:: QSUB_CMD, QSTAT_CMD, QDEL_CMD

-        By default ERT will use the shell commands qsub,qstat and qdel to interact with the queue system, i.e. whatever binaries are first in your PATH will be used.
+        By default ERT will use the shell commands qsub, qstat and qdel to interact with the queue system, i.e. whatever binaries are first in your PATH will be used.
         For fine grained control of the shell based submission you can tell ERT which programs to use: